 Annex 1 describes LTE capabilities that can be used as a base to develop broadband mission critical applications.
-It shows a correlation between Report ITU-R M.2377-0 requirements and the LTE-based system capabilities including those incorporated in the IMT-2000 and IMT-Advanced radio interfaces.
+It shows a correlation between Report ITU-R M.2377 requirements and the LTE-based system capabilities including those incorporated in the IMT-2000 and IMT-Advanced radio interfaces.
+Section 4 [will] outline[s] capabilities that are made available by IMT-2020.

-It should be noted that the LTE specifications are continually being enhanced through new releases.
-New capabilities or enhancements to existing capabilities may be under consideration that could enhance the capability and/or performance of LTE when utilized in a PPDR application.
+It should be noted that the IMT specifications are continually being enhanced through new releases.
+New capabilities or enhancements to existing capabilities may be under consideration that could enhance the capability and/or performance of IMT when utilized in a PPDR application.
 Annexes 2 to 6 provide case studies and example scenarios of using IMT to support broadband PPDR applications.

-3.2 Advantages of LTE systems for PPDR agencies
+3.2 Advantages of IMT systems for PPDR agencies

-The following features and benefits make LTE particularly suitable for PPDR applications as compared to traditional PPDR systems and provide unprecedented capabilities for public safety.
+The following features and benefits make IMT particularly suitable for PPDR applications as compared to traditional PPDR systems and provide unprecedented capabilities for public safety.

 3.2.1 Better performance

-The numerous technology advances of LTE bring better overall performance.
+The numerous technology advances of IMT bring better overall performance.
 End users will certainly notice an improved experience, and the technology itself will be more reliable.
 Multiple-input multiple-output (MIMO) technology, for example, is used with LTE.

 MIMO puts several antennas – rather than one – on a single tower and on the devices.
 With more antennas working for the same communication, performance (coverage and capacity) is significantly improved without the need for additional bandwidth or increased transmitting power.
 Recently, studies have been initiated on 3D MIMO.
 This additional ability for the network to detect elevation may also enhance the existing location services in IMT to provide a z-axis element to public safety.
 This would greatly enhance the ability to locate first responders at an incident scene.